Input Method Editors (Windows Store apps)

 Instead of each single character appearing on a keyboard, a user types combinations of keys that are interpreted by the IME.
 The IME generates the character that matches the set of key strokes, possibly presenting the user with a list of candidate characters to pick from, and then inserts the character into the edit control that the user is interacting with.

-When you develop your Windows Store app, you don't need to interact directly with the IME.
+Your app doesn't need to interact directly with the IME.
 The IME is built into the system, just as the touch keyboard is.
 If your app has text input, and you intend to support text input in languages that require an IME, you should test the end-to-end customer experience for text entry.
 This lets you fix any issues, such as adjusting your UI so it isn't covered by the touch keyboard or IME candidate window.

 IMEs are a core element of the Windows experience for users in East Asian (EA) markets.
-Microsoft produces IMEs that ship in-box with Windows in a variety of languages, to enable a great input experience for users in their markets.
+Microsoft produces IMEs that ship in-box in a variety of languages, to enable a great input experience for users in their markets.

 A third-party IME must meet these requirements: